 The TSA website has information but to break it down more for you here is my input:

-- The hard-sided case the TSA mentions does not have to be made specific for guns.
+- The hard-sided case the TSA mentions does not have to be made specifically for guns.
 The case does need to be lined with foam so your firearms are not shifting about in transport.
-Your magazines (if loaded) must be secured in lined cutouts.
+Your magazines (if loaded) must be secured inlined cutouts.